Keri Cowles, MD

 - Ultrasound scan portfolio

 - Final project in ultrasound-related research or educational innovation

 Completion of scan portfolio: Students will continue to archive ultrasounds for their portfolio and receive faculty feedback.
-The number of scans required across different organ systems is to be determined, and will be tailored as much as possible toward the students career aspirations.
+The number of scans required across different organ systems is currently open-ended and tailored as much as possible toward each student’s career and competency aspirations.

 Clinical elective in ultrasound: As discussed above, students may participate in an ultrasound-focused clinical elective during their MS4 year.
-This elective would fulfill the elective credit required by the scholarly concentration if students elect to not enroll for credit in the summer elective after their MS1 year.
+This elective would fulfill the elective credit required by the scholarly concentration if students forego enrollment in the summer elective after MS1 year.